Wedding Photography FAQs – planning your wedding photography

 Do you have backup equipment?

 Yes, of course!
-I always bring at least two camera bodies to a wedding, plus multiple lenses and flash units.
+I always bring at least three camera bodies to a wedding, plus multiple lenses and flash units.
 After the wedding I backup the image files to multiple locations.

 What happens if you can’t shoot the wedding?